 “Then He said to them all, “If anyone desires to come after Me, let him deny himself, and take up his cross daily, and follow Me.”
 (Luke 9:23 NKJV)

-Today, many born-again believers are not true disciples or ardent followers of Christ because of their unwillingness to take up their cross daily.
+Many born-again believers today are not true disciples or ardent followers of Christ because of their unwillingness to take up their cross daily.

 While many believers today are not willing to take up their cross daily, thereby not following the Lord or conforming to the Lord’s example; however, it is sad to see some believers who are willing to take up their cross daily picking up the wrong cross, thereby struggling to follow the Lord Jesus.